COGS18/COGS18.github.io/_build/materials/20-CodeStyle.md

 - No Class Friday (Thanksgiving!)
 - Exam #2 Regrades - grades have been updated on Canvas
 - Final Project due Wed 12/11 (11:59 PM)

 - Optional A5:
+    - Will be posted by the end of the day on datahub
     - due Friday 12/6 (11:59 PM)
     - Cannot submit after that deadline (no 25% deduction)
     - A5 score will replace lowest assignment score